Hiring a Probate Attorney in West Virginia

-Probate in West Virginia typically costs 2%–4% of the estate value in attorney feesW.Va.
-Code § 44-4-12 (reasonable compensation for attorneys; no statutory attorney fee schedule)Verified Apr 14, 2026, plus court filing fees, executor compensation, publication costs, and any required surety bond.
+Probate in West Virginia runs about $32,850 on a $500,000 estate — attorney feesW.Va.
+Code § 44-4-12 (attorney fees allowed as reasonable expenses of the fiduciary; no statutory attorney fee schedule)Verified Jul 14, 2026, court filing fees, executor compensation, publication costs, and any required surety bond.
 Attorney fees in West Virginia are negotiated, so the actual cost depends on the firm and complexity.
-Total all-in costs typically run 3-8% of estate value.
 The West Virginia probate calculator gives a detailed estimate based on estate value.

 West Virginia allows estates under $50,000 to use a simplified Small Estate Affidavit procedure, which is a form rather than a court case and typically doesn't require an attorney.
 For larger estates, formal probate is involved enough that retaining counsel is usually practical — the procedural work is what they're there for.
 Use the West Virginia probate calculator to estimate the costs.